1

 MINIMUM QUALIFICATIONS

-• Demonstrated proficiency with basic computer systems and software, including Microsoft Office products including Outlook, Word, and Excel, and web-based data systems.
+• Demonstrated proficiency with basic computer systems and software, including Microsoft Office products, including Outlook, Word, and Excel, and web-based data systems.

 • First Aid/CPR certification or ability to obtain.

-• Successfully complete the background check process.
+• Must be able to satisfactorily complete the background check process.

 PREFERRED QUALIFICATIONS

-• Bilingual (English/Spanish)
+• Bilingual (English/Spanish).

 PHYSICAL ENVIRONMENT/CONDITIONS

-• Ability to stand, walk, and work outside in streets, washes, and desert homeless camps (in the desert climate) for up to four hours per shift
+• Ability to stand, walk, and work outside in streets, washes, and desert homeless camps (in the desert climate) for up to four hours per shift.

-• Ability to work in an office environment, seated and/or standing, with moderate office noise
+• Ability to work in an office environment, seated and/or standing, with moderate office noise.

 • Visual acuity to discern data and information, and hand dexterity to accurately enter information into computer systems.